ToniWonKanobi/theoveranalyzed.net/posts/2015/3/3/net-neutrality-and-tradeoffs.md

 	});
 </script>

-On the way to work yesterday, I listened to the [latest episode][exponent] of Exponent.
+On the way to work yesterday, I listened to the [latest episode][1] of Exponent.
 The topic of conversation was, like always, pure excellence.

 Their focus was Net Neutrality.
-And while both Ben and James are ardent supporters of regulation in this regard, Ben brought up an important rebuttal to the typical 'tech-focused' Net Neutrality argument.[^nna]
+And while both Ben and James are ardent supporters of regulation in this regard, Ben brought up an important rebuttal to the typical 'tech-focused' Net Neutrality argument.[^1]

 <blockquote lang="en"><p><a href="https://twitter.com/marcoarment" title="Marco Arment on Twitter">@marcoarment</a> Soooo does <a href="https://twitter.com/OvercastFM" title="Overcast account on Twitter">@OvercastFM</a> have support for native <a href="https://twitter.com/twitter" title="Official Twitter account on Twitter">@twitter</a> cards yet?
 I tried copying a link but no dice :/ <a href="http://t.co/1WPZqYqq3I" title="Me asking Marco a question about Ovecast cards">http://t.co/1WPZqYqq3I</a></p>&mdash; Anthony Craig (@ToniWonKanobi) <a href="https://twitter.com/ToniWonKanobi/status/572771760392675328" title="Original post to Marco Arment">March 3, 2015</a></blockquote>

-In a nutshell, Ben argues that instead of blindly supporting Net Neutrality, which cannot be 100% good, we might do better to fully acknowledge and come to terms with the ramifications of our desire to regulate the internet.

-**Net Neutrality comes with [tradeoffs][stratechery]**, and here's how the that tradeoff unfolds:
+In a nutshell, Ben argues that instead of blindly supporting Net Neutrality, which cannot be 100% good, we might do better to fully acknowledge and come to terms with the ramifications of our desire to regulate the internet.**Net Neutrality comes with [tradeoffs][2]**, and here's how the that tradeoff unfolds:

 * Net Neutrality *could* leave the ISPs with little to no incentive to build out their services.
 I'm still unconvinced that this will be a true de-incentivization, but Ben is way smarter than me, so there's that.
-	* Why would they want to build out their service if they cannot charge content providers more to deliver their content to customers ("[Fast Lanes][wikipedia]")?
+	* Why would they want to build out their service if they cannot charge content providers more to deliver their content to customers ("[Fast Lanes][3]")?
 * Net Neutrality *could* then force the ISPs to find new ways to monetize their customers, since they cannot utilize Fast Lanes.
 * ISPs would be forced to pass on higher monthly costs to the customers who use more data than others
-	* Before Net Neutrality, the users who consumed less data actually subsidized people like me, who use more data.[^q]
+	* Before Net Neutrality, the users who consumed less data actually subsidized people like me, who use more data.[^2]

 While paying more per month is never an ideal situation, I think privacy and net neutrality advocates would gladly accept higher monthly costs in exchange for absolute transparency and a free internet.